 It has been no small feat to restore this silk mill, but the vision is coming to fruition, as the mill represents a solid cross-section of lifestyle amenities that make the Hawley Silk Mill a great place visit.

 Spend the morning sipping delicious coffee at the Cocoon Coffee House, the building that once housed the silkworms and their delicate cocoons.
-Then wander into the main castle-like building, where you’ll find various shops, including Mill Market, Sicklers Bikes and Looking Glass Art Gallery, as well as the fitness center, Lake Region Fitness.
-Plan to take in a show at Harmony Presents, located in the boiler room on the ground floor of the building, or a comedy show, often held at Cocoon Coffee House.
+Then wander into the main castle-like building, where you’ll find various shops, including Art on the Edge and Looking Glass Art Gallery, as well as the fitness center, Lake Region Fitness.

 Hawley Silk Mill Comes Full Circle